ktoso/kanbanery-for-intellij/README.md

 ======================
 It's a simple plugin to enable interaction between **<a href="http://www.kanbanery.com">Kanbanery</a>** and **JetBrains IntelliJ IDEA** Tasks.

+Here's a demo video if you'd like to see it in action: http://vimeo.com/30644428 :-)

 Kanbanery + IntelliJ + GitHub = Awesome
 ---------------------------------------
 You can use this plugin, to automatically add task descriptions to your commits.